 Who Invented the Light Bulb?

-WRONG!
+Most people think that Thomas Edison invented the light bulb, but they would be wrong.
 In 1875, Thomas Edison purchased half of a patent.
 The patent was owned by a Toronto medical electrician.
 Edison wanted this to further his own research.
 The researcher who invented the light bulb was James Woodward.
 Woodward and a colleague by the name of Mathew Evans, filed a patent for the: Woodward and Evan’s Light on July 24, 1874.
 Evans was described in the patent as a “Gentleman”, but he was a hotel keeper.
+So this is the story of who invented the light bulb.

 Working at Morrison’s Brass Foundry on Adelaide Street in Toronto, they built the first lamp with a shaped rod of carbon.
 The rod was held between electrodes in a glass bulb filled with nitrogen.

 Woodward and Evans were treated as quakes and subjected to much public ridicule.
 “Who needs a glowing piece of metal?”
 They attempted, with very little success, to form a company to raise money to refine and market their invention.